Search

 Cultural Barriers: A Blog Post

-Growing up in a hispanic household as a woman, the priority was never to learn how to read, or to be the most fluent, or have the largest vocabulary.
+Growing up in a Hispanic household as a woman, the priority was never to learn how to read, or to be the most fluent, or have the largest vocabulary.
 The priority was learning how to be a lady, take care of the household, and the people around you.

 This resulted in me struggling a lot in school growing up, specifically with my engagement in reading and advancing as well.
 I was never a straight A student.
 I never found books interesting, or viewed them as opportunities.
 It wasn't until I was 21 years old that I was diagnosed with ADHD, which is also a learning disability.
 Not knowing this information for all of my life, I struggled with focusing, studying, working with others, comprehension and much more.
 There were many times in my academic life I was very embarrassed because I didn't understand information like my peers, or my grades were not as good as theirs.
 At home I was picked on by my siblings because of this, but I was also targeted at school from people in my classes as well.
 My family was never focused on literacy, so I am not sure of where their struggles lay.
 It was rare if anyone in my house had a book in their hand.